benthamite/portfolio-optimiser/README.md

 1. Enter asset tickers separated by commas.
 2. Adjust the start date for historical data.
-3. View and edit asset returns, standard deviation, and correlation matrix.
+3. View and edit asset expected return, standard deviation, and correlation matrix.
 4. View the efficient frontier plot.
 5. Optionally, download the data.

 ## Parameters

-- **Return**: The expected annual return of an asset.
+- **Expected Return**: The expected annual return of an asset.
 - **Standard Deviation**: The standard deviation of an asset's returns.
 For example, an asset with a return of 0.10 and a standard deviation of 0.08 will yield returns between 0.02 and 0.18 (0.10 ± 0.08) in two out of three years, and between -0.04 and 0.26 (0.10 ± (0.08 × 2)) in 19 out of 20 years.
 - **Correlation Matrix**: A table showing the correlation coefficients between assets, indicating how they move in relation to each other.